LACNIC/barry/README.md

 - `tomato`'s snapshot will contain `B1.roa` and `B2.cer`.
 - `lettuce`'s snapshot will contain `B2a.roa`.

 > Note: If the object is the TA, its default `rpp.notification` is `[RRDP-URI]/snapshot.xml`.
-Otherwise, its default is inherited from its parent.
+Otherwise, it has no notification.

 > Note: `rpp.notification` is also copied to the certificate's `rpkiNotify` (in its SIA extension), though [that can also be overridden](test/functional/rd/gname.rd).